khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

   * **Zoom Seminars**: we'll have classes (seminar discussions) twice a week, on **Mondays and Thursdays, 8:30-9:50 am EST**.
 (I'm not a morning person myself, but we don't get to choose our schedules 🙂 But we're strong, right?
 We'll manage!)
   * **Labs**: we'll have both virtual and remote labs.
 On some days we'll connect on Zoom (**Tuesday, 8:30-9:50 am EST**), and run the lab realtime.
 On some weeks the lab will be fully online (I'll give you a link, and you'll do the lab at your own pace, then submit your results).
 On some weeks we may also do a mixed approach: either first have the lab, then discuss the results on Zoom, or first briefly talk on Zoom, then run the lab.
     * *Note that BIP claims that labs are running till 10:30.
 This is not true this semester, as I found that spending 2 hours straight on Zoom is hard.
 On some days I may use this extra time for office hours, but Zoom calls for labs proper, when they happen, should always be over by 9:50.*
-  * **Office hours**: Office hours will look like a Zoom call that you can join if you want to.
+  * **Office hours**: Office hours will look like a Zoom call (same link as for normal classes) that you can join if you want to.
 With that many students I don't think we can afford to have dedicated 1:1 office hours, so it will look more like a study section.
 You log in, you ask questions, I try to answer them.
 But of course, if you have a very private question, you are always welcome to send me an email, and will figure something out.
-Time: **TBC** (but most probably during "lab time" on weeks when we have a virtual lab).
+Time: Office hours will be happening during or after our lab time on **Tuesdays**.
+    * If we don't have a synchronous lab that week, office hours are 8:30-10:00 am.
+    * If we do have a synchronous lab that week, office hours are 10-11 am.
+    * And if you try to join the office hours, and I'm not there, just send me an email, and I'll jump right in.

 > 💡 **An important statement on time commitments:** Generally, you need to plan about **10 hours of work a week** for one full course (4 Bard credits).
 The logic here is simple: full-time learning should be equivalent to full-time work (by definition of full-time).
 If you work less, you're not getting as much from your studies as you can.
 If you try to work more, it will encroach on your social life, family responsibilities, side job, hobbies, or whatever.
 But if a full-time job is 40 hours a week, and a "full load" in college is 4 full courses per semester, then 1 course should take about 10 hours a week, total.
 >